 The goal of social work is to help people in your community who are struggling in some way, whether it is with their emotional well-being, their work lives, or their relationships with their families.
 For this reason, a clinical social worker’s licensure is mandatory in every state.
-Getting a license requires you to take a clinical social work exam.

 Studying for the social work license exam is the first step in expanding the employment prospects that come with having a social work diploma.
 In this article, you’ll get to know about the study preparation for an upcoming clinical social work exam.